 Compare apps for quick access to money you've already earned.

 While its basic service can be cheaper than a payday loan, Earnin isn’t for everyone.
 You must receive direct deposit from your employer for the app to work.
 Alternative apps might offer for stronger perks, faster turnaround or better meet your needs in general.

-Dave is a pay-advance app that offers no-interest loans designed to help you avoid overdraft fees.
+Dave is a banking app that also offers no-interest loans designed to help you avoid overdraft fees.
 It could be a better choice if you’re struggling to stick to a budget: Dave notifies you when you’re about to run out of funds, anticipating regular expenses like rent and utilities.
 Mark Cuban is an investor, and it gets the same high rating as Earnin on the App Store: 4.7 out of 5 stars.

 After you download the app, Dave asks to connect with your bank account.
 Typically, you’ll need at least two direct deposits in your account to qualify, though it doesn’t check your credit.

-Dave offers up to a $75 advance if your pay check is due in the next 10 days.
+Dave offers up to a $100 advance if your paycheck is due in the next 10 days.
 There’s no interest, though Dave charges a $1 monthly membership fee.
-Dave also asks for tips, part of which go to the charity Trees for the Future.
+Dave also allows for tips, part of which go to the charity Trees for the Future.
 It can take three days to get your funds for free or $4.99 to get money within eight hours.